ampsci

 RadialFunction DiracOperator::Hyperfine::sphericalBall_F ( int k)

-Based on a simple multipole expansion, assuming nucleus is made up from uniformly distributed point k-poles.
-Note: not everyone seems to define this the same way!
+Based on a simple multipole expansion, assuming the nucleus is composed of uniformly distributed point k-poles.
+Note: not everyone defines this the same way.

 ◆ sphericalShell_F()